osmandapp/web/main/docs/user/navigation/setup/gpx-navigation.md

 ## Guidance

-Navigation by GPX track provides the same [voice instructions](../guidance/voice-navigation.md) as navigation by route in OsmAnd.
-Though few turns or roundabouts might be misinterpreted cause there is no information about road intersections inside GPX except the OsmAnd created GPX files.
-To fix those issues, you need to use [**Attach to roads**](#attach-to-roads) function.
+*Navigation by GPX track* contains the same [voice instructions](../guidance/voice-navigation.md) as route navigation.
+However, some turns or traffic circles may not be interpreted correctly because there is no information about road intersections in GPX, except for GPX files created by OsmAnd.
+To eliminate these problems, you should use the [**Attach to roads**](#attach-to-roads) feature.

 During navigation, you can use various options such as zooming in or out, panning the map, or switching to a different map style.
 If you deviate from the track, OsmAnd will automatically recalculate the route to bring you back on track.
 You can also adjust the speed of the track and set audible alerts for approaching points or deviations from the route.